 Some channel setup functions, such as the signal monitor thresholds, can be programmed differently for each channel.
 In these cases, channel address locations are internally duplicated for each channel.
-These registers and bits are designated in Table 25 as local.
-These local registers and bits can be accessed by setting the appropriate Channel A or Channel B bits in Register 0x05.
+These registers are designated in the parameter name column of Table 25 as local registers.
+These local registers can be accessed by setting the appropriate Channel A or Channel B bits in Register 0x05.
 If both bits are set, the subsequent write affects the registers of both channels.
 In a read cycle, only Channel A or Channel B should be set to read one of the two registers.
-If both bits are set during an SPI read cycle, the part returns the value for Channel A. Registers and bits designated as global in Table 25 affect the entire part or the channel features where independent settings are not allowed between channels.
-The settings in Register 0x05 do not affect the global registers and bits.
+If both bits are set during an SPI read cycle, the part returns the value for Channel A. Registers designated as global in the parameter name column of Table 25 affect the entire part or the channel features where independent settings are not allowed between the channels.
+The settings in Register 0x05 do not affect the global registers.

-MEMORY MAP REGISTER TABLE
+EXTERNAL MEMORY MAP